COMPARISON OF THE EFFECTS OF AUTOLOGOUS CYTOKINE-RICH SERUM (ACRS) AND PLATELET-RICH PLASMA (PRP) ON SKIN WOUND HEALING

 Erol H., Karakaş E., Ermiş M., Akçakavak G., Aslan N. E., Karataş Ö.

-• Derginin Tarandığı İndeksler: Science Citation Index Expanded (SCI-EXPANDED), Scopus, Academic Search Premier, BIOSIS, CAB Abstracts, Central & Eastern European Academic Source (CEEAS), EMBASE, Food Science & Technology Abstracts, Veterinary Science Database, Directory of Open Access Journals
+• Journal Indexes: Food Science & Technology Abstracts, Scopus, Science Citation Index Expanded (SCI-EXPANDED), Academic Search Premier, BIOSIS, Central & Eastern European Academic Source (CEEAS), EMBASE, CAB Abstracts, Veterinary Science Database, Directory of Open Access Journals

 Wound healing is one of the most complex biological events, involving physiological processes such as tissue restoration and intricate cellular and molecular activities.
 The aim of this study was to investigate the effects of Autologous Cytokine Rich Serum (ACRS) and Platelet-rich plasma (PRP) on wound healing and to compare their impact on tissue repair using histopathological and immunohistochemical methods.
 A total of 42 healthy Wistar-Albino rats were used as material.
 The histopathological and immunohistochemical evaluations showed that ACRS is more effective than PRP on wound healing.
 The superior efficacy of ACRS is attributed to its stimulation of anti-inflammatory cytokines and provision of essential nutrients such as amino acids, vitamins, and lipids.
 Further detailed studies are recommended to explore these findings.